 Take a look at CrowdStreet, one of the best real estate syndication platforms today.
 CrowdStreet focuses on faster-growing 18-hour cities that have much lower valuations.
 Instead of leveraging up to buy one property, you can buying multiple properties without debt.
 It’s free to sign up and explore.

 One big trend to be aware of is the rebound in big city real estate.
 I firmly believe savvy investors should be buying real estate in places like San Francisco and New York City before there is herd immunity.
 These great cities always rebound.
+They have the most job growth and highest wages.

 Readers, any of you going bargain hunting for real estate?
 Do you think you will be able to convince a seller to sell at a huge discount?
 Why would a seller want to list right now?
 What kind of deals are you seeing out there?